 Schedule: Wednesdays 6-7pm Community Flow, Sundays 10:45-12pm Slow Flow

 Lara Provost has been practicing yoga for over ten years and deeply attributes the practice to her health and well being, not just the body, but the mind.
 She values the transformative power of yoga, has experienced it first hand, and wishes to share this gift with others.
 She has completed two 200 hour yoga teachers trainings, one in Hatha Yoga and one in Baptiste Power Yoga.
 Her classes are strong but also incorporate mindfulness and meditation.
 Throughout her journey she has explored many different styles and disciplines including Ashtanga, Vinyasa, Kripalu, Hatha and Restorative.
 She pulls the knowledge from all of her teachers and trainings to create thoughtful and inspirational classes.

 Schedule: Sunrise flow Tuesdays and Thursdays 6:30-7:30am, Restorative workshops

 Sukha welcomes local guest teachers as well as teachers from across the US to lead specialized workshops, trainings and events.
 We are proud to invite these guest teachers as a fun way to get the community together to grow and learn, all while welcoming new teachers to Vermont.

-Sukha is a Certified Yoga Alliance school and is very excited to offer 200 hour teacher trainings.
+Sukha is a Certified Yoga Alliance school and is very excited to offer 200 and 300 hour teacher trainings.
 The studio space is large, beautiful and welcoming.
 We offer different styles so that people of all abilities are able to enjoy the practice.
 Private sessions and private events are available upon request.